andrew103/dorm_automation_computer/PROJECT_TRACKER.md

   * snowboy has a gain parameter I can try setting
 * running UI on raspi throws `IOError: [Errno -9998] Invalid number of channels`
   * caused by multiple more than one microphone object being created in a single thread by both snowboy and speech_recognition
-  * TEMPORARILY fixed by object termination and recreation (will attempt to use multithreading to solve)
+  * PARTIALLY fixed by object termination and recreation (will attempt to use multithreading to solve)

 #### Device control